 In this alternative, network slice management capability exposure consumes the interfaces at reference points CAPIF-3, CAPIF-4, and CAPIF-5 as defined in TS 23.222 [14].
 It may be necessary to extend CAPIF-3/4/5 as defined in TS 23.222 [14] to support exposure of network slice management services.

-Editor’s note: Whether it is necessary to extend CAPIF-5 for alternative 2 is FFS.

 In this alternative, network slice management capability exposure provides the interfaces at reference point CAPIF-2/2e.
 It may be necessary to extend CAPIF-2/2e as defined in TS 23.222 [14] to support network slice management capability exposure and authentication of MnS consumers.

 In this alternative, MnS Consumers utilize the interfaces at reference point CAPIF-1/1e.
 It may be necessary to extend CAPIF-1/1e as defined in TS 23.222 [14] to support network slice management capability exposure and authorization/authentication of MnS consumers.